pugwonk/lego-animate/README.md

 1. Save the model and close LDD
 1. Load the LDD to POV-Ray converter and create a POV file from it.
 I'd recommend setting the level of detail on the "Model" screen to the second setting ("original LDD geometry + visible bevels") because rendering the "Lego" logos on all the bricks is very time consuming
 1. Do not close the LDD to POV-Ray converter.
 It has generated binary files that POV-Ray will need and needs to be kept running
-1. Prepare a very low-resolution, low-quality 200x100 animation in 50 frames by running `animate -i myfile.pov -q1 -w200 -h100 -f50`
+1. Prepare a very low-resolution, low-quality 200x100 animation in 50 frames by running `lego-animate -i myfile.pov -q1 -w200 -h100 -f50`
 1. Open POV-Ray and load `myfile-anim.ini`.
 Hit "Run"
    1. Make a pot of tea
 1. Flip through the various resulting PNG files.
 The renders will look horrible but don't worry - does the build order look decent?